As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 The Advanced section fields include the following:

-- Notes: Add notes about the link in this section for your own internal reference.
+- Notes: This section lets you add notes for your own internal reference.

-- Rating: You can add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).
+- Rating: You can add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).

-Type in your information into the above fields or just leave this section blank, as these are not essential.
+Type in your information into the above fields or just leave this section ignore this section.

-(Click on Add Link to update your link settings)
+(Click on Add Link to save your new link)

 (Make your links private)

-How To Edit Your Link Information
+How To Edit Link Information

-(Editing your links)
+(Editing links)

 (Edit Link screen)

-After you’re done editing your link, you can:
+After editing the link, you can:

 (Edit Link: Update Link button)